JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/spells/flaming-sphere.md

 - **Components:** V, S, a bit of tallow, a pinch of brimstone, and a dusting of powdered iron
 - **Duration:** Concentration, up to 1 minute

 A 5-foot-diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
 Any creature that ends its turn within 5 feet of the sphere must make a Dexterity saving throw.
-The creature takes `2d6` fire damage on a failed save, or half as much damage on a successful one.
+The creature takes `dice: 2d6|avg` (`2d6`) fire damage on a failed save, or half as much damage on a successful one.

 As a bonus action, you can move the sphere up to 30 feet.
 If you ram the sphere into a creature, that creature must make the saving throw against the sphere's damage, and the sphere stops moving this turn.